Share this article

 Ear infections

 Dogs with long, floppy ears are often prone to ear infections, but GSE can come to the rescue!
-Mix five to ten drops of GSE with a half-ounce of aloe vera gel, and gently clean your dog’s ears with the mixture twice a day.
+Mix five to ten drops of GSE with a half-ounce of aloe vera gel, and you can use this to gently clean your dog’s ears.
+Speak to your vet about how often you should clean your dog’s ears - every dog is different and doing it too often can lead to problems as well as prevent them.

 Cuts and sores